Sweco report highlights the health benefits of cycling to work

 Swedish study shows that cycling to work could save lives, and cut millions from public health costs.

-A recent SCAPIS* report, carried out in Gothenburg by Sweco alongside Swedish University Hospitals, shows that positive transport infrastructure planning that promotes commuting by bike could improve people’s health considerably – and even save lives in the long-term.
+A SCAPIS* report, carried out in Gothenburg by Sweco alongside Swedish University Hospitals, shows that positive transport infrastructure planning that promotes commuting by bike could improve people’s health considerably – and even save lives in the long-term.

 According to Svenskt Friluftsliv, a Swedish organisation that promotes outdoor activity, diseases relating to physical inactivity also cost the country billions each year through increased health care costs and lower levels of productivity.
 But with a switch in psyche when it comes to commuting, both human and financial gains could be just a short journey away.